 This photo from 1967 shows employees Bill and Millie working at the Paint Station and inspecting dirt canisters, making sure they look perfect before being sold.
 The employees are wiring canisters for the pre-painting process.
 Next, they would completely submerge the canisters in paint.

 Today, the canisters are no longer painted.
-They are made out of durable ABS plastic – a high impact material that is scratch-resistant and is long lasting.
+They are made out of durable ABS plastic, which is a high impact material that is scratch-resistant and is long lasting.

 © 2018 Health-Mor, Inc. All rights reserved.